URL Parser – Extract and Analyze URL Components Easily

 2. Web Analytics

-Tools like Google Analytics use URL parsing to track user activity and generate insights.
+Tools like Google Analytics rely on URL parsing to monitor user activity, gather insights, and optimize digital strategies.

 3. Security